Saibot393/Rideable/README.md

 Ridden tokens can themself ride other tokens.

-Since v2.6.0 tiles can be mounted too (v11 upwards only)
+A tutorial for some of the features can be found [here](https://www.youtube.com/watch?v=tzM8pdGqYVg).

 ### Settings: